Jahia/jcrestapi/README.md

 HyperText Transfer Protocol (HTTP) is the protocol on which the web is build.
 It defines a uniform interface that both clients and servers agree to and with which they can manipulate resources.
 In particular, the protocol defines methods (or verbs) corresponding to operations that can be done on resources.
 The main methods are:

-- GET: retrieve the identified resource
+- `GET`: retrieve the identified resource
-- PUT: add / update the identified resource
+- `PUT`: add / update the identified resource
-- POST: should only be used for complex operations or to create resources from a factory resource (both if needed)
+- `POST`: should only be used for complex operations or to create resources from a factory resource (both if needed)
-- DELETE: delete the identified resource
+- `DELETE`: delete the identified resource

 For a good (and not overly complex) overview of REST, please see (Jos Dirksen's REST: From GET to HATEOAS presentation)[http://www.slideshare
 .net/josdirksen/rest-from-get-to-hateoas].